mannyrayner/C-LARA/docs/index.md

 - [TODO file](https://github.com/mannyrayner/C-LARA/blob/main/TODO.txt) Remaining and completed to-do items.

-- ["Continuity journal"](https://github.com/mannyrayner/C-LARA/blob/main/CONTINUITY_JOURNAL.txt) This file, continually updated by ChatGPT-4 with assistance from project members, is used by the AI to refresh its understanding of what has so far been done in the project.
+- ["Continuity journal"](https://github.com/mannyrayner/C-LARA/blob/main/CONTINUITY_JOURNAL.txt) This file, continually updated by ChatGPT-4 with assistance from project members, is used by the AI to refresh its understanding of the project and its own role in it.